-LEADERSHIP IN THE GLOBAL ECONOMY (LGE) taught by Professor Matthew J. Slaughter
+LEADERSHIP IN THE GLOBAL ECONOMY taught by Professor Matthew J. Slaughter

-This popular course for second-year students (219 enrolled during fall term 2013) challenges them to imagine being leaders of global companies faced with national governments that have deep connections to the business—connections that are often rooted in government wariness, not support, of the private sector.
+This popular course for second-year students challenges them to imagine being leaders of global companies faced with national governments that have deep connections to the business—connections that are often rooted in government wariness, not support, of the private sector.
 Using the framework of Congressional testimony, students work to develop their opinions and practice their ability to deliver a compelling and dynamic story.
-Read more about LGE in this story from Tuck Communications.
+Professor Slaughter offered three sections of this course in the fall of 2014.
+Sections filled quickly; 199 students registered for this class in 2014.

 THE CEO EXPERIENCE taught by CGBG Senior Fellow John Lynch

 This course explores the similarities and differences between being CEO in the private sector versus the public sector.
 According to Lynch, too often leaders from one sector think they are well equipped to lead in the other without appreciating some critical differences.
-This course was offered in the fall of 2013 and in the spring of 2014, with a total of 167 students taking the course.
+Governor Lynch offered three sections of this class over the fall and spring terms.
+Sections filled quickly; 199 students registered for this class in 2014-2015.

 THE ARRHYTHMIA OF FINANCE taught by CGBG Senior Fellow Peter Fisher

-"Arrhythmia" aims to help students develop a framework for thinking about the sources of volatility in financial asset prices.
-The course was taught during winter term 2014 with 52 students enrolled.
+“Arrhythmia” aims to help students develop a framework for thinking about the sources of volatility in financial asset prices.
+Peter Fisher offered one section of this course in the spring; 37 students registered for this class in 2015.

 BUSINESS AND SOCIETY taught by CGBG Senior Fellow Curt Welling

-INDEPENDENT STUDY coordinated by CGBG staff and affiliated faculty
+INDEPENDENT STUDY coordinated by CGBG Senior Fellows, affiliated faculty, and staff